mattermost/docs/source/deployment/deployment.md

    Disadvantages:
    - Requires trusting provider of hosted MPNS service - With this option, Step 2 happens outside of your firewall over an encrypted SSL connection which terminates at the MPNS.
 This means the MPNS decrypts the notification and re-encrypts it to send on to Step 3, so there is a moment when an unencrypted push notification message exists in the MPNS service.
 By default this is not an issue, since by default push notification messages only include generic descriptions and the names of users and channels (e.g. "@bob mentioned you in Town Square channel").
 However, if in future you decide to enable push notifications to contain the contents from messages, you may need to review your internal IT policies to see whether Option A or Option B is most appropriate.

-Subscriptions to Mattermost Enterprise Edition include the use of a hosted, production-quality MPNS service with SSL, available at `https://push.mattermost.com`, which connects to the [pre-compiled Mattermost iOS application on iTunes](https://itunes.apple.com/us/app/mattermost/id984966508?mt=8) and the pre-compiled Mattermost Android application in the Google Play Store (release pending).
+Subscriptions to Mattertmost Enterprise Edition include the use of a hosted, production-quality MPNS service with SSL, available at `https://push.mattermost.com`, which connects to the [official Mattermost iOS application on iTunes](https://itunes.apple.com/us/app/mattermost/id984966508?mt=8) and the official Mattermost Android application in the Google Play Store (release pending).

 An additional MPNS service for testing server setups connected to the same mobile applications is available at `http://push-test.mattermost.com`.
 The test service does not include encryption and does not offer a production-quality service-level agreement.